Black Diamond Mines Regional Preserve

 • CA native

-Black Oak leaves have deep lobes with points at the tip.
+Deciduous leaves have pointy lobes with bristles at their tips.
 They're darker on top than on the bottom.

 Black Sage